 It should be noted that, in the case of QCD, inclusion of the Wilson line will complicate the quantum circuit for the evaluation of the light-cone correlator.
-With the Wilson line, the light-cone correlator can be still expressed as a sum of $S_{mn}(t)=\bra{h}U_1(t)O_m U_2(t)O_n\ket{h}$, where $U_1$ and $U_2$ are unitary operators, and $O_m$ and $O_n$ are Hermitian operators.
+With the Wilson line, the light-cone correlator can still be expressed as a sum of $S_{mn}(t)=\bra{h}U_1(t)O_m U_2(t)O_n\ket{h}$, where $U_1$ and $U_2$ are unitary operators, and $O_m$ and $O_n$ are Hermitian operators.
 However, unlike the case without the Wilson line, now we have $U_1(t)U_2(t)\neq 1$.
-When $O_m$ and $O_n$ are the Pauli operators, which is unitary, $S_{mn}(t)$ can be viewed as an overlap between the states $U_1(t)O_m U_2(t)O_n\ket{h}$ and $\ket{h}$, which can be evaluated with the standard Hadamard test, the quantum circuit is shown as in Fig.~\ref{fig-HT}.
+When $O_m$ and $O_n$ are the Pauli operators, which are unitary, $S_{mn}(t)$ can be viewed as an overlap between the states $U_1(t)O_m U_2(t)O_n\ket{h}$ and $\ket{h}$, which can be evaluated with the standard Hadamard test, the quantum circuit of which is shown in Fig.~\ref{fig-HT}.